Welbeing and Support Centre

-- Complex needs which require specialist supportive and palliative care (which may include physical, emotional, psycho-social, spiritual and rehabilitation needs)
+- Have complex needs which require specialist supportive and palliative care (which may include physical, emotional, psycho-social, spiritual and rehabilitation needs)

-- Person has a clear understanding of reason for referral and wishes to attend the Hospice (or accepts outreach services at home).
+- Have a clear understanding of reason for referral and wishes to attend the Hospice (or accepts outreach services at home).

-- Person is able to travel by car / wheelchair taxi to attend Well-being and Support Centre.
+- Be able to travel by car / wheelchair taxi to attend Well-being and Support Centre.

-- Person is currently at home or has a confirmed hospital discharge date.
+- Is currently at home or has a confirmed hospital discharge date.

-We aim to tailor our care and support to the needs of the person using the service.
-Some people will only require short term interventions, but others may need to use our service for a longer time because of the complexity of their needs.
+We tailor our care and support to the needs of the person using the service.
+Some people will only require short term interventions but others may need to use our service for a longer time because of the complexity of their needs.

-Referral forms are available from the Hospice or to download from this page (above right) and may be faxed (Fax: 0151 529 2638) or posted to the Woodlands Well-being and Support Centre Manager.
+Referral forms are available from Woodlands Hospice or to download from this page (above right).
+Fax to 0151 529 2638 or post to Woodlands Hospice Wellbeing and Support Centre Manager.
 We also accept referrals via the telephone on 07816 219 227 9am-5pm Monday to Friday.